isaacandy/Boardroom-Web-Enterprise-WebRTC/README.md

 # OpenTokRTC v2
 [![Build Status](https://travis-ci.com/opentok/OpenTokRTC-V2.svg?token=qPpN1jG8Wftsn1cafKif&branch=master)](https://travis-ci.com/opentok/OpenTokRTC-V2)

-OpenTokRTC is your private web-based video conferencing solution.
+GOSIP is your private web-based video conferencing solution.
 It is based on the TokBox [OpenTok platform](https://tokbox.com/developer/) and uses the OpenTok SDKs and API.
-You can deploy OpenTokRTC on your servers to get your own Google Hangouts alternative running on WebRTC.
+You can deploy GOSIP on your servers to get your own Google Hangouts alternative running on WebRTC.

 This repository contains a Node.js server and a web client application.